 - Priority of Mortgages.
 The lien securing each loan will not be junior to more than two other encumbrances (a first and, in some cases a second deed of trust) on the real property which is to be used as security for the loan.
 Although the partnership may also make wrap-around, or "all-inclusive" loans, those wrap-around loans will include no more than two underlying obligations.
-As of December 31, 2010, of the partnership's outstanding loan portfolio: 62% were secured by first deeds of trust, 32% by second deeds of trust and 6% by third deeds of trust. - Geographic Area of Lending Activity.
+As of December 31, 2010, of the partnership's outstanding loan portfolio: 86% were secured by first deeds of trust, 12% by second deeds of trust and 2% by third deeds of trust. - Geographic Area of Lending Activity.
 The partnership generally limits lending to deeds of trust on properties located in Northern California.
 To date, we have made no loans outside of California.
-As of December 31, 2010, approximately 57% of our loans are secured by deeds of trust on properties located in the San Francisco Bay Area counties and approximately 26% on properties located in other Northern California counties.
+As of December 31, 2010, approximately 92% of our loans are secured by deeds of trust on properties located in the San Francisco Bay Area and other Northern California counties.
 The economy of the area where the security is located is important in protecting market values.
 Therefore, the general partners focuses the partnership's lending activity principally to the San Francisco Bay Area since it has a broad diversified economic base, an expanding working population and a minimum of buildable sites.
 The general partners believe these factors contribute to a stable market for residential property. - Construction Loans.
 The partnership may make carefully selected construction loans (other than home improvement loans on residential property) up to a maximum of 10% of our loan portfolio.
 With respect to residential property, a construction loan is a loan in which the proceeds are used to construct a new dwelling (up to four units) on a parcel of property on which no dwelling previously existed or on which the existing dwelling was entirely demolished.
-With respect to commercial property, a construction loan is a loan in which the proceeds are used to construct an entirely new building on a parcel of property on which no building existed or on which an existing building was entirely demolished.
+With respect to commercial property, a construction loan in which the proceeds are used to construct an entirely new building on a parcel of property on which no building existed or on which an existing building was entirely demolished.
 As of December 31, 2010, none of the partnership's loans consisted of construction loans.
 In no event will the loan-to-value ratio on construction loans exceed 80% of the independently appraised completed value of the property.
 Once a property receives a certificate of occupancy from the local jurisdiction in which it is located, the loan will be reclassified as a permanent loan.
-The partnership may make loans secured by special-use properties, such as bowling alleys, churches and gas stations, provided that the amount of such loans does not exceed 10% of the partnership loan portfolio. - Rehabilitation Loans.
+The partnership will not make loans secured by properties determined by the general partners to be special-use properties, such as bowling alleys, churches and gas stations. - Rehabilitation Loans.
 The partnership may also make loans, the proceeds of which are used to remodel, add to and/or rehabilitate an existing structure or dwelling, whether residential, commercial or multifamily properties and which, in the determination of management, are not construction loans.
 These loans are referred to by management as "rehabilitation loans".
-As of December 31, 2010 the partnership had funded no rehabilitation loans. - Loan-to-Value Ratios.
+As of December 31, 2010, the partnership had funded no rehabilitation loans.
+While the partnership does not classify rehabilitation loans as construction loans, rehabilitation loans do carry some of the same risks as construction loans.
+There is no limit on the amount of rehabilitation loans the partnership may make. - Loan-to-Value Ratios.
 The amount of the partnership's loan combined with the outstanding debt secured by a senior deed of trust on the security property generally will not exceed a specified percentage of the appraised value of the security property as determined by an independent written appraisal at the time the loan is made.
 These loan-to-value ratios are as follows.